monsieur486/completez_votre_backend_pour_rendre_votre_application_plus_securisee/README.md

 2. Java 17
 3. Thymeleaf
 4. Bootstrap v.4.3.1
+### Roles:

+- ADMIN : Full privileges, but cannot delete own account or change own role.
+- USER : Read-only, does not have access to user information.
+- MANAGER : Read-only, can create, update users (cannot delete) .

 ## Installation:
 Make a copy of the dist.env file, naming it .env, then provide the security information